 To determine the program Version and Revision that a home is required to be certified under, look up the location and permit date of the home in Exhibit 3.
-Note that the National Version 3 program requirements are being implemented in states that have not adopted the 2012, 2015, or 2018 IECC, or an equivalent code.
-Note, as well, that regional program requirements, and associated implementation timelines, have been developed for homes in CA, FL, GU, HI, the Northern Mariana Islands, OR, PR, and WA.
-The National Version 3 and regional pProgram requirements for other locations can be found at www.energystar.gov/newhomesrequirements.
+Program requirements for other locations can be found at www.energystar.gov/newhomesrequirements.

-This Exhibit contains all implementation timelines applicable on or after January 1, 2019 October 1, 2020.
+This Exhibit contains all implementation timelines applicable on or after October 1, 2020.
 Implementation timelines applicable prior to this date can be obtained by contacting energystarhomes@energystar.gov.